Two Dark Days Means Double the Fun in Saratoga!

 Try Something New for Dinner

 If you're a frequent visitor to the track, you've likely tried a few of Saratoga's best restaurants, but have you tried Boca Bistro yet?
-Located within walking distance of Creative Sparks, Boca Bistro features a unique and enticing menu of Spanish cuisine and tapas you'd be hard pressed to find anywhere else.
+Located in downtown Saratoga, Boca Bistro features a unique and enticing menu of Spanish cuisine and tapas you'd be hard pressed to find anywhere else.
 The authentic dishes and cozy atmosphere will give you a chance to relax and refuel for the rest of your night on the town.

 Catch a Performance at Caffe Lena

-Fill your Mondays and Tuesdays with fun trying new things and going new places.
+Fill your Mondays and Tuesdays with fun as you try new things and go to new places.
 The time will fly by until you can return to the track on Wednesday!
 What's your favorite thing to do in the Saratoga area when you're not at the track?

 This article is sponsored by Saratoga County Tourism.
 Note: The opinions expressed in this article are those of the authors.
 They do not necessarily reflect the opinions or view of Saratoga County Tourism or its members.